elaforge/karya/doc/derivation.md

 on diatonic or chromatic neighbors, and in score time or real time.
 It's easier to have one control that can be passed a diatonic or chromatic neighbor.

-All type codes are enumerated in Derive.BaseTypes.Type.
+The types and their codes are enumerated in 'Derive.BaseTypes.Type'.

 The interaction between typed controls and arguments is also documented in 'Derive.CallSig'.